nfmoore/aml-batch-deployment-template/docs/getting_started.md

    1. Creating an Azure Machine Learning Workspace.
    2. Creating a compute cluster with the same name as the `compute_cluster_name` variable in the variable group in Azure DevOps.
-   3. Creating an inference cluster with the same name as the `aks_cluster_name` variable in the variable group in Azure DevOps.
-This will create an AKS cluster in your resource group.
-   4. Registering a tabular dataset with the name `cardiovascular_disease_dataset` using the [Cardiovascular Disease dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) (which has been adapted from Kaggle) and is available [here](https://github.com/nfmoore/aml-platform-deployment-template/blob/master/data/cardiovascular-disease.csv).
+   3. Registering a tabular dataset with the name `cardiovascular_disease_dataset` using the [Cardiovascular Disease dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) (which has been adapted from Kaggle) and is available [here](https://github.com/nfmoore/aml-platform-deployment-template/blob/master/data/cardiovascular-disease.csv).
-   5. Creating two containers in the Azure Blob Storage account created when the Azure Machine Learning Workspace was provisioned.
-Name these containers `batch-score-input` and `batch-score-output`.
+   4. Creating a container in the Azure Blob Storage account created when the Azure Machine Learning Workspace was provisioned.
+Name this container `batch-score`.
 If you choose different names ensure you edit the corresponding variables in [`variables.yml`](../.pipelines/templates/variables.yml).
-   6. Create two datastores called `batch_score_input` and `batch_score_output` which reference the corresponding containers created in step 5.
-If you choose different names ensure you edit the corresponding variables in [`variables.yml`](../.pipelines/templates/variables.yml).
-   7. Create a directory called `cardiovascular_disease` inside the container `batch-score-input` created in step 5.
-If you choose different names ensure you edit the corresponding variables in [`variables.yml`](../.pipelines/templates/variables.yml).
-   8. Create a file dataset called `cardiovascular_disease_batch_score`.
-Set the datastore to `batch_score_input` and set the relative path to `cardiovascular_disease/**`.
-If you choose different names ensure you edit the corresponding variables in [`variables.yml`](../.pipelines/templates/variables.yml).
+Files that you want to be scored can be placed in this container.
+When triggering the pipleine you will specify this datastore and specifiy the directory where the data resides for scoring and the directory to write the data.

    The above steps assume you have `Contributor` or `Owner` access to the subscription or resource group.